 NEW ENTRANTS @ LCS

-Children are encouraged to put their drink bottles in a container in the classroom.
+Children need to bring ta drink bottle to school every day.
+Children are encouraged to put their drink bottles on the benchtop in the classroom.
 They are able to drink at any time during the day.
-When it is hot, we will stop for regular drink breaks.
 Please fill the drink bottles with water only.

 We have a policy at Linton Camp School that children must wear a school hat when outside during Term One and Term Four.
 When not in use, hats are kept in children’s bags or cubbies.
 They do not usually get taken home.

 Please label all school clothing.
 We have a lot of unmarked and unclaimed clothing every term.
-Lost property is stored in Te Whare Tapere, our school hall.
 Please also label your child’s lunch box and drink bottle.

 We value parent help both in the classroom and at home.
-If you have some free time available on a regular basis and would like to join us, please let us know.
-Whether it’s listening to some children reading, joining us for an art class, or coming in to share your skills or passion with us, we would love to have you.
+If you have some free time available on a regular basis, and would like to join us, please let us know.
+Whether it’s listening to some children reading, joining us for an art class, or coming in to share your skill or passion with us, we would love to have you.

 Zero Waste Programme

-The information from the school newsletter is posted to the school facebook page every Thursday.
+The information from the school newsletter is posted to the school facebook page and website every second Thursday.
+Other news, sports draws or updates are posted as required.
 This is a great place to keep updated about things happening at school.
+You are welcome to ‘follow’ our facebook page so you receive notifications when they are posted.

 Seesaw is an app we use to empower our children to independently document what they are learning at school.
 Our children are able to ‘show what they are learning’ using photos, videos, drawings, text, PDFs, and links.
 Children will have their own Seesaw account and will add work to share what they're doing at school with their parents.